hsztul/satchel/docs/prd.md

 - **Entrepreneurs**: Individuals seeking to develop new business ideas through research and exploration.

-### Tertiary Users

-- **Business Analysts and Researchers**: Professionals requiring tools to organize and draw insights from large volumes of information.

 ---

 ## 4. Key Features and Requirements